andykrause/reproducibleRealEstate/README.md

 # Reproducible Research in Real Estate

-This repository contains the necessary code to reproduce the analysis of King County sales data as referenced in the article entitled "Reproducible Research in Real Estate:  A Review and an Example", by Anonymous Real Estate Author (anonymous for peer review effects).
+This repository contains the necessary code to reproduce the analysis of King County sales data as referenced in the article entitled "Reproducible Research in Real Estate:  A Review and an Example", by Andy Krause published in the Journal of Real Estate Practice and Education.

 ## Documentation